Moroccan Inspired Spice Mix

 There’s no doubt there has been a lot of talk about the potent health benefits of this food; from curing and preventing certain cancers to curing depression.
 Turmeric has so many healing capabilities.
 There are two essential parts of Turmeric:

 - Turmeric Oil

-Curcuminoids are what make the rhizome the bright yellow orange colour we know and are antioxidants.
+Curcuminoids are what make the rhizome the bright yellow orange colour we know.
+These are antioxidants.
 Turmeric oil is found in a small percentage of the root and is what gives it the aroma it is known for.

-Some of the health benefits that come with consuming Turmeric are:
+Some of the health benefits that come with Turmeric are: